k98kurz/tapescript/readme.md

 def OP_CHECK_ALL_EQUAL_VERIFY(tape: Tape, queue: LifoQueue, cache: dict) -> None:
-    """Replacement for NOP255: read the next bytes as uint count, take that many items from queue, run checks, and raise an error if any checks fail.
+    """Replacement for NOP255: read the next byte as uint count, take that many items from queue, run checks, and raise an error if any check fails.
     """
     count = tape.read(1)[0]
     items = []